vitalg93/Go-REST/README.md

 + Install Go (if you haven't already): https://golang.org/doc/tutorial/getting-started
 + In project directory run in terminal: `go run main.go`
 + Ready!
 Try to send URL in your browser http://127.0.0.1:8080/fibonachi?x=X_PARAM&y=Y_PARAM, where 'X_PARAM' and `Y_PARAM` correspond to the "Restrictions" section
++ (Additionally): run tests in project directory with command `go test -v` in terminal